fpdotmonkey/online-task-management/OnlineTaskManagement.md

 ## Software and Testing

 The robot should get built with plenty of time prior to your first competition so that the software can get run and tested to where everything works.
 The setup I can imagine would be to have a programmer take the robot home and keep it there while they work.
-Other programmers can contribute to the codebase using [git](https://git-scm.com/).
+Other programmers can contribute to the code base using [git](https://git-scm.com/).

+Thank you so much for listening.
+I hope this is helpful.
+The important thing in implementing all this for your team is you're thinking critically about what works and what doesn't.
+If you discover something that works better than what I've suggested, I'd be super interested in hearing about it, so please feel free to email me at me@fletcherporter.com or you can let me know on Discord (fp#4309).
+Now if you have any questions, I think the moderator has been pinning them throughout the talk.